FOR CRYING OUT LOUD

 100 PERSONAL WORDS:

 The “Crossroads” ministry has received well over 10 million telephone calls from people crying out to the Lord, with the help of our prayer partners.
-Through the years, we have referred to Jeremiah 33:3 as God’s telephone number.
+Through the years, we have referred to Jeremiah 33:3 as God’s telephone number (“Call to me and I will answer you…”).
 I’ve called 1-866-273-4444 (our 24/7 prayer line) from home, on the road, and even from my office upstairs, when I was President, to the Prayer Ministry Centre in times of trouble.
 What a blessing!
 Jesus said, “Again I say to you that if two of you agree on earth concerning anything that they ask, it will be done for them by My Father in Heaven” (Matthew 18:19).

 When Joel says that even the beasts of the field “cry out” to the Lord, I thought of the many times when, as a teenager, I would do chores for a local farmer.
 I would arrive at the barn to find the cows bawling for their morning supply of hay.
 I would oblige them and while they munched contentedly, I would help to milk them.
 There is a branch of philosophy that says, “Learn from the animals.”
 Many times over the years I’ve “bawled” and would “cry out” to the Lord!
 The way I bawled did not sound like the cows, but it surely was an indicator of the fervency level of my prayers.
 James wrote, “The effective, fervent prayer of a righteous man avails much!”
 (James 5:16b).
 The righteous part I leave for God to judge, and I claim that promise from God.

 Yours for “crying out” loud, if we feel we need to (and we don’t bother others too much!),